 - In a large Dutch oven over medium heat, heat 1 tablespoon of vegetable oil.
 Add the beef in a single layer and cook until brown, about 3–5 minutes.
 Flip and cook until brown, about 2–3 minutes.
 Transfer to a bowl and keep warm.

 - In the same pot, add onion and a pinch of salt.
 Cook until softened, about 5 minutes.
 If the pot is dry, add a little more oil.
 Add garlic and cook 1 minute.

-- Gradually stir in beef broth, Worcestershire sauce, and 1/2 teaspoon salt, scraping up any brown bits on the bottom of the pan.
+- Gradually stir in beef broth, Worcestershire sauce, brown sugar, and 1/2 teaspoon salt, scraping up any brown bits on the bottom of the pan.
 Bring to a boil.

 - Once boiling, turn the heat down to the lowest simmer possible.
 Add the beef and any juices from the bowl and thyme sprig.
 Cover and simmer until beef is tender, about 60-90 minutes, stirring occasionally.
 If the pot is dry, add the remaining 1/4 cup broth.

 - Add carrots and potatoes.
 Cover and cook 30 minutes or until the vegetables are tender.

 - Stir in peas and thyme leaves.
 Cook until the peas are hot, about 1 minute.
 Remove the thyme sprig.

 - Optional - If there's still liquid left in your pot: Mix together cornstarch and water until smooth.
 Stir into the pot then bring to a simmer.
 Cook until thickened, about 3 minutes.
 Let cool for 10 minutes before serving.